ronin-on-linux/bamboo-fountain-web/README.md

 bamboo-fountain-web provides a writing experience that is pleasantly simple, allowing you to feel at home with its theme-able UI, while being accessible from anywhere and offline.

 Future Developments:
-- My next goal is to start a native gtk or qt linux desktop version in development soon, with the aim of replicating and expanding the functionality of Bamboo Fountain. offering a fully featured screenplay writing software for creatives who prefer the open source ecosystem. (native app will be publiahed under a separate git repo)
+- My next goal is to start a native gtk or qt linux desktop version in development soon, with the aim of replicating and expanding the functionality of Bamboo Fountain, offering a fully featured screenplay writing software for creatives who prefer the open source ecosystem. (native app will be publiahed under a separate git repo)
 - Implement dual dialogue fountain compatibility into web app.

 Current Features: